jaredririe/backendology/content/post/2018-07-14-what-this-blog-is-all-about.md

 ![Google Trends for Service Mesh and Istio](/public/images/service-mesh-istio-google-trends.png)

 That said, the backend is still encapsulated in the ever-changing thing which is technology.
 “Service mesh” is one example of a backend idea that has only recently entered my vocabulary.
 It is a solution to dealing with the varied interactions between services in a network of microservices.
-[Istio](https://istio.io/docs/concepts/what-is-istio/overview/) is an example project I’ll cover in a later blog.
+[Istio](https://istio.io/docs/concepts/what-is-istio/overview/) is an example project I’ll cover in a later blog post.
 I plan to regularly write about new technologies of this nature.

 ### Architecture and system design